EDNS Client Subnet: Privacy and security implications

-Because ECS provides client network information to upstream resolver, the extension reveals some information about the client's location that the resolver would not otherwise be able to deduce.
+Because ECS provides client network information to the upstream authoritative DNS server, the extension reveals some information about the client's location that the authoritative DNS server would not otherwise be able to deduce.
+The same client network information also becomes available to transit networks between the client's recursive and the domain's authoritative server.
 Security researchers have suggested that ECS could be used to conduct internet surveillance.
 ECS may also be exploited to perform selective DNS cache poisoning attacks intended to only re-route specific clients to a poisoned DNS record.

 Controversy over lack of support

-The owner of self-serve web archiving tool Archive.today has expressed concern over Cloudflare 1.1.1.1 not passing the contents of this field on to the authoritative DNS server for Archive.today, and has in response configured the site's resolver to consider Cloudflare DNS requests invalid—effectively blocking 1.1.1.1 from resolving the website DNS records.
+The owner of self-serve web archiving tool Archive.today has expressed concern over Cloudflare 1.1.1.1 not passing the contents of this field on to the authoritative DNS server for Archive.today, and has in response configured the site's authoritative DNS servers to consider Cloudflare DNS requests invalid—effectively blocking 1.1.1.1 from resolving the website DNS records.

 The owner of the site believes 1.1.1.1 too often routes recursive DNS requests in a non-geographically-optimal way, causing poorer connectivity than if the feature was available at all times.

 Cloudflare CEO Matthew Prince cited privacy concerns as reason for 1.1.1.1 to not support ECS.